 Continuing Support

 Opportunities shall be provided for students to continue regular school work as appropriate under the supervision of Alternative Education Program staff.
-Students participating in an alternative program shall continue to be able to access tutoring, intervention, counseling, and other resources and services already available in the District as determined through the development of the ILPA.
+Students participating in an alternative program shall continue to be able to access tutoring, transportation, library and media services, specialty course work, intervention, counseling, and other resources and services already available in the District as determined through the development of the ILPA.

 Transition